12 Character Traits That Prove You Have Real Emotional Intelligence

 And in doing so, you can operate from a place of empathy.

-4. You Can Identify People’s Needs and Help Them Feel Validated
+4. You Recognize People’s Emotional Needs With Ease (and Help Them Feel Seen, Heard, and Understood)

 When you’re in conversation, people will invariably share some of the challenges they’re facing as they begin to open up.
 And from this, comes the opportunity not just to act as a sympathetic ear, but to offer some thoughtful input.